anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 6. {{voucher}} describes the Voucher exchange initiated by the Registrar-Agent to the pledge and the returned status information.

-7. {{cacerts}} describes the certificate provisioning exchange initiated by the Registrar-Agent to the pledge.
+7. {{cacerts}} describes the CA certificate exchange initiated by the Registrar-Agent to the pledge.

-8. {{enroll_response}} describes the Enroll-Response exchange (containing the LDevID (Pledge) certificate) initiated by the Registrar-Agent to the pledge and the returned status information.
+8. {{enroll_response}} describes the Enroll-Response exchange initiated by the Registrar-Agent to the pledge (containing a new pledge EE certificate) and the returned status information.

-9. {{vstatus}} describes the Voucher status telemetry exchange initiated by the Registrar-Agent to the registrar, including the interaction of the registrar with the MASA.
+9. {{vstatus}} describes the Voucher Status telemetry exchange initiated by the Registrar-Agent to the registrar, including the interaction of the registrar with the MASA.

 10. {{estatus}} describes the Enroll Status telemetry exchange initiated by the Registrar-Agent to the registrar.